 Component: Any dagger

 This will turn a dagger into the Stige Dling, the cruel knife of Yek the Sorcerer.
 Dull green and blue, larger than others, it can see in the dark, the caster does not need to see his target.
 It deals d20 damage, attacks as a magic weapon, and makes a critical hit on a 17, 18, 19, or 20.
 However if it leaves the caster's grasp it will turn to dust, and when the spell finishes it melts into slag.

 Saving Throw: None

 Pope Furno uttered the Comenthon of Prost in the Yelling Square to a crowd of 5000, but the Comenthon was taken and no one heard it.
 This spell causes his command to discharge.
-The caster automatically speaks a lengthy religious treatise at length in the voice of Pope Furno, but in the space of one round.
-Clerics, priests, paladins, and divine spellcasters that hear it automatically stop what they are doing to listen, any action they are taking that round is interrupted.
+The caster speaks a lengthy religious treatise at length in the voice of Pope Furno, but in the space of one round.
+Clerics, priests, paladins, and divine spellcasters that hear it stop what they are doing to listen, any action they are taking that round is interrupted.
 Under normal circumstances they will then treat the caster as a Cha 20 cleric of level equal to the spellcaster's level, under hostile circumstances they will fear and loathe the caster above all others.
 As a side effect to the spell, 4d6 monkeys will gather within the day and inhabit the area until they grow bored.

 Duration: Permanent until used

 A small blessing.
 The target must declare that they would like to use the monsen, and whatever is done next, 20 friendly mice will appear and assist.
 They act as well as their can according to their abilities, they will gladly die for the monsen.
 They stay for an hour or until the declared act is done.

 Conjures a scink somewhere within 30'.
 It will try to run away, but if caught and immediately eaten, the eater will heal 10 hit points and recover a lost spell slot, level 1.